nilium/ruby-snowmath/README.md

         of two things, you can skip a call to sqrt and use the squared magnitude.

-      def scale(scalar, output = nil) -> new quat or output def divide(scalar, output = nil) -> new quat or output Multiplies or divides all components of the quaternion by a scalar.
+      def scale(scalar, output = nil) -> new quat or output quat * scalar -> new quat
+      def divide(scalar, output = nil) -> new quat or output quat / scalar -> new quat
+        Multiplies or divides all components of the quaternion by a scalar.
 In the case of divide, a scalar of 0 is undefined behaviour.